 Holistic Clinical Treatment

-At Cooper Riis, all treatments are evidenced-based.
-Mental health services include individual and group therapy, psychiatry, and DBT.
-Our approach also includes integrative interventions such as targeted nutrition, exercise, and mindfulness-based practices.
+Our approach also includes integrative practices and interventions such as targeted nutrition, exercise, and mindfulness-based practices.
 For adults with mental illness, this holistic approach to psychiatric care is powerful and effective.

 Moving Toward Recovery